kritikov/SQLTailor-released/README.md

 SqlOM Translation: builds the script of the SqlOM library in C#, which if executed generates the given SQL query.

-A developer who wants a new variant of SQL can build a new translator without having to start all over.
+A developer who wants a new variant of SQL can build a new translator without having to start from scratch.
 He may also use only the SQLParser that does the parsing instead of the entire application.

 *** FOR DEVELOPERS ***